 - Victoria Adukwei Bulley | London Peace Symposium

-Peace Lantern Dedications
+Peace Dedications

-In September 2022, Japan Institute presented replicas of Portland Japanese Garden’s Peace Lantern to the cities of Hiroshima, Nagasaki, and Tokyo ahead of its Peace Symposium in Japan.
+In September 2022, Japan Institute presented replicas of Portland Japanese Garden’s Peace Lantern* to the cities of Hiroshima, Nagasaki, and Tokyo ahead of its Peace Symposium in Japan.
 Then, in December of 2022, Japan Institute presented a Peace Lantern to The Royal Botanic Gardens, Kew in England.
+On December 5th, 2023, Japan Institute had the distinct honor of making an addition to the stunning grounds of the Johannesburg Botanical Garden: a Celtis africana.

-These gifts are inspired by a gesture in 1954 by Yokohama, Japan’s then-mayor, Ryōzō Hiranuma.
+*The Peace Lantern gift was inspired by a gesture in 1954 by Yokohama, Japan’s then-mayor, Ryōzō Hiranuma.
 In an effort to repair friendships in the aftermath of World War II, Hiranuma began gifting stone lanterns to different locations around the world to “cast the light” of peace.
 Portland was one the recipients.
 At first, the lantern was installed in the International Rose Test Garden and then finally in 1967, it was placed in Portland Japanese Garden’s Strolling Pond Garden.
 While its journey concluded more than 50 years ago, its significance has not waned.
 Rather, it inspired the generations that followed.
 To read more about the Peace Lantern, click here.

 Peace Lantern Dedication Photo Slideshow: